deoostfrees/Gibki/README.md

 # Gibki

-Gibki is an open-source and straightforward grid system based on Flexbox.
+Gibki is an open-source grid system based on Flexbox.

 [Open in CodePen](https://codepen.io/collection/pgogaZ)